Chasing Pavements

 "Chasing Pavements" is a song recorded by English singer-songwriter Adele for her debut studio album, 19 (2008).
-Written by Adele with its producer Eg White, the song was released as the second single from the album on 14 January 2008.
-Its lyrics describe questioning whether or not to keep searching for love after a relationship has suddenly ended.
-Adele was inspired to write the song after discovering her boyfriend's infidelity, and the subsequent altercation with him in a pub.
+Written by Adele with her producer Francis White, the song was released as the second single from the album on 14 January 2008.
+Its lyrics describe questioning whether or not to keep chasing something that is not going anywhere.
+Adele was inspired to write the song after a public argument and subsequent break up with an older man.

 "Chasing Pavements" received critical acclaim, with reviewers praising its lyrics, production and Adele's vocal performance, with many citing it amongst the singer's best songs.
-Commercially, the song proved to be her record charts debut worldwide.
-It topped the charts in Norway, and reached the top 10 in eight countries, including the UK, where it debuted at its peak of number two on the UK Singles Chart and is certified double Platinum by the British Phonographic Industry (BPI).
+The song topped the charts in Norway, and reached the top 10 in eight countries, including the UK.
+It peaked at number two on the UK Singles Chart and received 3× Platinum by the British Phonographic Industry (BPI).
 The accompanying music video was directed by Mathew Cullen of the production company Motion Theory.
 At the 51st Annual Grammy Awards, "Chasing Pavements", received three nominations, winning Best Female Pop Vocal Performance, and being nominated for Record of the Year, and Song of the Year.

-Background and composition
+Background and release

-The song was inspired by an incident Adele had with a former boyfriend of six months.
-After learning he had cheated on her, she went to the bar he was at and punched him in the face.
-After being thrown out, Adele walked down the street alone and thought to herself, "What is it you're chasing?
-You're chasing an empty pavement."
-She sang and recorded it on her mobile phone and arranged the chords when she got home.
-"Chasing Pavements" is written in the key of C minor.
+The song was inspired by an argument at a club between Adele and her former boyfriend, reportedly an older man considering Adele was, at the time, 19 years old.
+In an interview with ELLE she detailed the event and that created the song: During an argument with her boyfriend at a club she slapped him and then ran away, only to look back and find that no one was chasing her.
+She thought to herself, "you're chasing pavements", which then inspired her to write the hit song.
+Adele uses the term "Chasing pavements" to mean chasing something that is not leading anywhere, and in her own words she describes the song as being about the feeling of "should I give up or should I just keep trying to run after you when there's nothing there".
+The song itself was written in one day with the help of Francis "Eg" White, a British musician, singer, and songwriter, and was immediately sent off to Adele's record company.

+"Chasing Pavements" is a part of Adele's album 19, and was the second single release from the album.
+The song was written in collaboration with Francis "Eg" White.
+They released the song on January 14, 2008 as a second preview to the album which would be later released on January 28.
+Adele described the song as "the start of [her] career" because it launched her stardom.